szcompressor/sz/README.md

-SZ: Error-bounded Lossy Compressor for HPC Data
+SZ2: Error-bounded Lossy Compressor for HPC Data
 =====
  (C) 2016-2022 by Mathematics and Computer Science (MCS), Argonne National Laboratory.
        See COPYRIGHT in top-level directory.